DataDog/documentation/content/en/synthetics/testing_tunnel.md

 This feature is currently in public beta.
 </div>

-The Synthetic testing tunnel creates **short lived secure connections between your internal environments and the Datadog infrastructure**, allowing you to **swiftly trigger Synthetic tests on your private applications**.
+The Synthetic testing tunnel creates short lived secure connections between your internal environments and the Datadog infrastructure, allowing you to swiftly trigger Synthetic tests on your private applications.
-Datadog recommends using the testing tunnel if you are willing to launch Synthetics tests from your **CI/CD pipeline** or against **local** versions of your application without deploying a dedicated and long lasting probing system (such as [private locations][1]).
-The testing tunnel can also prove helpful if you are looking at triggering tests on **ephemeral cloud environments**.
+Datadog recommends using the testing tunnel if you are willing to launch Synthetics tests from your CI/CD pipeline or against local versions of your application without deploying a dedicated and long lasting probing system (such as [private locations][1]).
+The testing tunnel can also prove helpful if you are looking at triggering tests on ephemeral cloud environments.

 ## What is the testing tunnel?

-The testing tunnel is a functionality that comes with the **[@datadog/datadog-ci][2] NPM package** which is one of the methods provided by Datadog to include your Synthetic tests as part of your CI/CD pipelines.
-The testing tunnel creates an **end-to-end encrypted HTTP proxy between your infrastructure and Datadog**, meaning that any test requests sent via the CLI are automatically routed through the `datadog-ci` client, allowing Datadog to access and test your internal applications.
+The testing tunnel is a functionality that comes with the **[@datadog/datadog-ci][2] NPM package** which is one of the methods Datadog <span class="x x-first x-last">provides </span>to include your Synthetic tests as part of your CI/CD pipelines.
+The testing tunnel creates an end-to-end encrypted HTTP proxy between your infrastructure and Datadog, meaning that any test requests sent <span class="x x-first x-last">through</span> the CLI are automatically routed through the `datadog-ci` client<span class="x x-first x-last">.
+This allows</span> Datadog to access and test your internal applications.

 {{< img src="synthetics/tunnel_diagram.png" alt="Synthetic testing tunnel diagram"  style="width:100%;">}}

-`datadog-ci` first gets a presigned URL from Datadog (for authentication).
-It then opens a secure WebSocket Secure connection (wss) to Datadog's managed locations using the presigned URL.
+`datadog-ci` first gets a presigned URL from Datadog for authentication.
+It then opens a WebSocket Secure connection (wss) to Datadog's managed locations using the presigned URL.
 Using SSH connections through the websocket connection, tests are triggered by `datadog-ci` and executed through Datadog's managed locations.
-Because DNS resolution is performed through the tunnel, it means you can test applications with internal domains or even on the `localhost` of the machine running `datadog-ci`.
+Because DNS resolution is performed through the tunnel, you can test applications with internal domains or even on the `localhost` of the machine running `datadog-ci`.

 **Note:** When using the testing tunnel, your tests' locations are overriden by a location that depends on your Datadog account region.